About the Endometriosis Education Program

 Endometriosis is often misdiagnosed and underdiagnosed.
 Most women wait eight or more years from the onset of symptoms to receive a diagnosis.
 Education about endometriosis is key to promote early intervention and raise awareness.

 Endometriosis is particularly challenging to diagnose in adolescents.
 Adolescents may start experiencing endometriosis symptoms as teenagers or even as early as the time of their first menstrual period.
 One of the prominent symptoms of endometriosis is dysmenorrhea (painful periods).
 Dysmenorrhea is reported in about 25-93% of adolescents with about 20-31% of these those suffering not being able to attend school due to dysmenorrhea.
 If left untreated, dysmenorrhea can progress into chronic pelvic pain.

 Large disparities in diagnosis and treatment of endometriosis also mean that adolescents don’t receive correct information about their condition and its treatment.
 Laparoscopic excision surgery is the “gold standard” for the diagnosis and treatment of endometriosis.
-Understanding this at an early stage of the disease is key to prevent its progress and reduce its impact on a patient’s life.
+Understanding this at an early stage of the disease is key to preventing its progress and reducing its impact on a patient’s life.

 Endometriosis education for people worldwide

 Endometriosis education uses an interactive presentation of about 45 minutes.
 The presentation is designed using evidence-based methods that can be conducted for audiences of all sizes.
 The content is in accordance with the State University of New York’s Common Core, Living Environment standards.
 So far, it has educated more than 15,200 adolescents in the New York area.

 Endo EduKit: promoting awareness and treatment-seeking behavior